Kong/docs.konghq.com/app/_src/mesh/features/rbac.md

 {% navtab Universal %}

 {:.note}
-> **Note**: By default, all requests that originates from localhost are authenticated as user `admin` belonging to group `mesh-system:admin`.
+> **Note**: By default, all requests that originates from localhost are authenticated as the `admin` user belonging to the `mesh-system:admin` group.
-In order for this example to work you must either run the control plane with `KUMA_API_SERVER_AUTHN_LOCALHOST_IS_ADMIN` set to `false` or be accessing the control plane not via localhost.
+For this example to work, you must either run the control plane with `KUMA_API_SERVER_AUTHN_LOCALHOST_IS_ADMIN` set to `false` or access the control plane via a method other than localhost.

 1. Extract admin token and configure kumactl with admin: